 BROWN – George Brown was born in Arncliffe in 1839 and was the son of farmer John Brown and his wife Nanny (nee Ibbotson).
 In 1870 he was a Cowkeeper living at 2 Lully Street in Liverpool, when he married Hannah Maria Joy.
 Hannah Maria was born in Hebden in 1834 and was one of seven children of Anthony Joy and Maria Bowdin.
 In 1861, Hannah Maria was living in Liverpool at 78 Sawney Pope Street, Vauxhall, working for Marmaduke Drake, a Victualler from Kettlewell (who was married to Sarah Bailey Eglin, from Grassington).
 However, at the time of her marriage to George, Hannah Maria was staying with her sister, Margaret Metcalfe, who had also married a Cowkeeper and was living at 20 Luke Street, Liverpool.
 By 1881, George and Hannah Maria had moved out of the city and were farming at North Meols, near Ormskirk.
 But, by 1891 they had returned to Yorkshire and were farming near Silsden.
 They never had children.

-CALVERT - Harriet Calvert was born in 1821 into a farming family from Yokenthwaite.
-In 1842 she married Allan Layfield, whose family farmed at Gouthwaite Hall, Pately Bridge.
-They farmed at Yarnet House, Denton (1851) and also at Gouthwaite Hall (1861) before relocating to Liverpool with their five children to become cowkeepers.
-In 1871 they were living at 42 Almond Street near the city centre.
+CALVERT - Harriet Preston Calvert followed her two brothers to Liverpool.
+She married Allan Layfield and they farmed at Yarnet House, Denton (1851) and also at Gouthwaite Hall, Pately Bridge (1861) before relocating, with their five children, to become city cowkeepers.
+In 1871 they were living at 42 Almond Street, near the city centre.
 Although Allan died in 1877, Harriet continued to keep cows at Almond Street.
-When she died in 1882, her son, Matthias, succeeded her and continued the cowkeeping tradition.
+When she died in 1882, her son, Matthias Layfield, succeeded her and continued the family’s cowkeeping tradition, eventually diversifying into general grocery sales.

 DAGGETT - the son of Aaron and Betty Daggett, John William was born in 1856 at Rams Close, Hartlington, Burnsall.
 In 1877 he married Ann Hawley (Hullah) from Burnsall and soon afterwards their first child was born.
 However, their next six children, born between 1879 and 1890, were all born in Liverpool as John and his family had set up a cowkeeping business at 20 Duke Street in the district of Garston.
 By the time of the 1891 census, John had returned to Yorkshire and was farming at Heaver Close in Upper Stonebeck.
 Later, he returned to Wharfedale to farm at Grimwith House, Appletreewick.